 Based on management's estimate, inventories are fully provided for obsolescence if there are no sale movements within 4 years.
-At the end of the reporting period, an allowance for slow moving inventories of \$1,646,000 (2019: \$1,504,000) has been made.
-A 5% increase/decrease in the allowance for slow moving inventories estimated by the management would result in a decrease/increase of \$82,000 (2019: \$75,000) in the Group's profit before tax.
+At the end of the reporting period, an allowance for slow moving inventories of \$1,647,000 (2020: \$1,646,000) has been made.
+If full allowance is to be made for inventories without sale movement within 3 years, the Group's allowance for inventory obsolescence will increase by \$103,000 (2020: \$483,000).
 The carrying amount of inventories is disclosed in Note 20 of the financial statements.